aymericbeaumet/die2nite-enhancer/README.md

 Die2Nite Enhancer is an extension allowing you to improve your game experience on the browser game [Die2Nite](http://www.die2nite.com/).

-D2NE will give you access to a lot of features, it:
-- Adds keyboard shortcuts to quickly browse the important places (e.g.: the bank, the doors) ;
-- Enables numeric stat on the hero experience bar ;
-- Highlights the AP border (from green to red) depending of the remaining AP ;
-- Sets the maximum number of AP for the constructions (instead of 1 by default) ;
-- Hides completed constructions ;
-- Hides a lot of interface elements you may find superfluous.

-It also allows you to synchronise with some external tools (from the game interface):
-- Dusk Dawn (English external tool) ;
-- Map Viewer (English external tool)
-- BigBroth'Hordes (French external tool) ;
-- Où en êtes-vous ?
-(French external tool).

-Everything is adjustable through a configuration panel.

 The French ([Hordes](http://www.hordes.fr/)), Spanish ([Zombinoia](http://www.zombinoia.com/)) and Dutch ([Die Verdammten](http://www.dieverdammten.de/)) versions are supported.

 ## Install as an extension (recommended)